Hard-line Shiites storm Iran shrines closed over coronavirus

 Israel’s Defense Minister Naftali Bennett issued orders Tuesday to allow into Israel only those Palestinian workers and merchants whose work is deemed essential in health, agriculture, nursing and construction.
 Workers allowed in will stay in Israel for between one and two months.

-Also, following an overnight Cabinet approval, Israel’s internal Shin Ben security service said it will begin deploying its phone-tracking technology to combat the spread of the virus.
+Also, following an overnight Cabinet approval, Israel’s internal Shin Bet security service said it will begin deploying its phone-tracking technology to combat the spread of the virus.
 The Shin Bet insisted the use will be limited only to help “save lives” and warn those who have been exposed.
 Amid secrecy concerns, it said the technology won’t be used to enforce quarantines and the data will only be stored temporarily and available to just a select group of agents.
 The emergency ordinance will be effective for 30 days.

 Associated Press writers Nasser Karimi in Tehran, Iran, and Aron Heller in Jerusalem contributed to this report.